ansble/Action/readme.md

 v0.7.0 Adam Baldwin

+A more complete form of this list is availble [here.](https://github.com/designfrontier/Action/milestones/v0.7.0%20Adam%20Baldwin)

 * ~~break into commonjs components for more encasulated development and generate with browserify~~
 * expand testing
-* rework the view system to be peer updated and more powerful
+* ~~rework the view system to be peer updated and more powerful~~
 * revise routing and write routing tests
-* add a data:change event to compliment data:set and get events
+* ~~add a data:change event to compliment data:set and get events~~
-* more code modernization and updates
+* more code modernization and updates (whatever gets done in the process of meeting other milestones)

 v0.8.0 Aaron Kwok